preciofishbone/OmniaDocsG2/pages/reports/index.rst

 A number of reports are available for pages in the active publishing app.
 Note that some settings must be made for the reports to work, see below.

-**Also note** that Title has to be setup as querable for pages, for anything to be shown in the reports.
+**Also note** that Title has to be set up as querable for pages, for anything to be shown in the reports.

 Select "Reports" here: